-Within our equity investment process, for all companies under coverage we analyse the foundations of each business to ensure proper context for our investments.
+Within our equity investment process, we analyse for all companies the foundations of each business to ensure proper context for our investments.
 This includes the durability of its business model, the attractiveness of its industry, the strength of its financials and the sustainability of its economic moat.
-We also consider the quality of its management team and analyse the environmental, social and governance (ESG) opportunities and risks impacting the business and appraise how well these are managed.
-We assign a proprietary score to articulate the quality attributes of each company, one of which is the ESG Quality rating.
-This enables the portfolio managers to exclude companies with material ESG risks and positively skew the portfolio towards ESG opportunities and to build well-diversified, risk-adjusted portfolios.
+We also consider the quality of its management team and analyse the ESG opportunities and risks impacting the business and appraise how well these are managed.
+The ESG Quality rating is important consideration in assessing if a stock is a sustainable leader or improver.